MaggieWong27/hello-world/README.md

 # hello-world

-first trial
-This is Maggie Wong, a greenhand of javascript programming.
+This is Maggie, a greenhand of javascript programming.

-The main change is the introduction to my self.
+I love watching movies, and listening to music.